 Check if the power supply of the wireless IP camera is working properly.
 Make sure the power adapter is plugged into a working socket.
 If you get a battery powered wireless IP camera, check if the battery is still at work.
 Change or charge up the battery.

-Try Reolink Argus 2, if you prefer a wire free WiFi security camera with a longer battery life.
+Try Reolink Argus 2, if you prefer a wire free WiFi security camera with good connections.
 It’s rechargeable battery powered and also can be solar-powered.
 No frequent battery changes and no worries about power supply.

 Top 3.
 Ensure the Password Is Correct

-For many times the IP camera won’t connect to WiFi only because of the password.
+For many times the IP camera won’t connect to WiFi or failed to log in only because of the password.
 Make sure the WiFi login password is correct.
 Sometimes you get many passwords and you may mix them up.
 Check the password list and ensure the password you enter is the right one of the WiFi.

 Top 4.
 Check the SSID in WiFi Settings